 The Mini-Mongo Museum – A sight to behold.

 Standing proudly next to his artefacts, Bob Lindenmeyer was the first person we encountered.
 Having emailed back and forth so long it was such a pleasure to find Bob every bit as cool and savvy a character as you could hope to meet.
 He’s well aware of the significance of his items to fans and is pleased to share it – even offering the opportunity to handle these most rare of props.
 As with most screenused items, up close they are surprisingly rough and thrown together and all the more fascinating for it.
 Just to know these things were actually on set all those years ago was worth the admission price alone.

 Despite a glittering guest list, my biggest disappointment early on was the cancellation of the long-touted Ornella Muti.
 I had consoled myself with the idea there would only be fleeting glimpses of the celebs on the night anyway so It mattered not.
 Wrong again.
 The stars not only made an appropriately glamorous entrance, but went straight into meet & greet with the crowd.
-Before I even knew what was happening I had my arm around Dale Arden herself, and she came to me!!
+Before I even knew what was happening I had my arm around Dale Arden herself, and she approached me!!

 If you have ever had the privilege of meeting the delightful Melody Anderson before you will know what I’m talking about.
 Personable, grounded and no end of fun she was a sheer delight.

 I had in no way expected what was basically a social gathering with the stars where you were free to rub shoulders and take pics with them while enjoying (several) drinks.
 No con I had ever been to had come close to the sheer class of this night and to think I had given it no credit.
 Credit was, unsurprisingly, all due to Lisa, who had shattered all my misconceptions thus far.
 But there was much more to come…